Lendio Review: Business Loan Marketplace

 Application Process

-If you’re a business owner who would like to apply, you must start by creating an account and filling out an application.
-The application will ask for basic information about yourself, your business, and your business finances.
-At this point, Lendio will perform a soft pull on your credit, which will not affect your score.
+To get started with Lendio, create an account and fill out an application.
+The application requires basic information about yourself, your business, and your business finances.
+Lendio will perform a soft pull on your credit, which will not affect your score.
+Note that a hard credit inquiry may be required later in the process.

 Lendio will shop your information around to get offers from the lenders that you may be eligible for.
 According to the customer service agreement, this step should take no longer than 72 hours.